Why do you need a strong password?

 Your passwords are the keys you use to unlock your computer and online accounts.
 The stronger the password, the better the security against intrusion by hackers and thieves, who could use your information to access files, corporate applications like Agresso/SSIS/EMS, or even schedule appointments disguised as you — and you wouldn't know it until it was too late.

 It isn't hard to create strong passwords.
 With a small amount of effort on your part and some tricks provided in this article, you can help improve the security of your Royal Roads corporate and personal information.

 A good, strong password should meet all three of these criteria:

-- Over nine characters in length.
+- A minimum of 12 characters in length.
 Short passwords are easier to crack than long passwords.

 - Ideally combines letters with a number or symbol thrown in, but:

 - Not sequential or repeating combinations, such as 12345678, 222222, abcdefg, or adjacent letters on your keyboard.

 - Not common words with letters replaced by numbers or symbols, such as M1cr0$0ft or P@ssw0rd.
 Unfortunately, hackers know these tricks.

 - Easy for you to remember, but difficult for others to guess, and: